 In collaboration with CWMP bird/anuran PIs and others, Dr. Robert Howe submitted a manuscript entitled "An Index of Biotic Condition (IBC) using Birds as Indicators of Coastal Wetland Quality in the Laurentian Great Lakes" for publication in the journal Ecological Indicators.
 This manuscript uses CWMP bird data to build an indicator metric for evaluating coastal wetland health in the Great Lakes.
-The manuscript was returned for editing and will soon be resubmitted for publication.

 In July 2022 Audubon Great Lakes (AGL) requested CWMP bird data to assist them with assessing the impact of National Fish and Wildlife Foundation's Sustain Our Great Lakes (SOGL) Program on waterbirds, which includes breeding marsh birds.
 In order to assess the impact of SOGL funding, they will implement a Before-After-Control-Impact study design, which includes compiling bird survey data that were collected prior to the onset of SOGL funding.
 CWMP marsh bird data would be used as part of the "before" treatment data set.
-AGL implemented surveys in 2021 and 2022 (representing the "after" treatment), which will be compared to survey data collected prior to 2021.
+AGL implemented EPAGLNPO GL-00E01567-6 Semi-annual report April 2024 Page 78 of 206 surveys in 2021 and 2022 (representing the "after" treatment), which will be compared to survey data collected prior to 2021.
 CWMP data may also guide potential survey point locations for these surveys.
-CWMP PIs unanimously agreed to proceed with sharing their data and will collectively write a data sharing agreement with AGL over the coming months.
-Erin Giese is AGL's main point of contact for this exchange.
+CWMP PIs unanimously agreed to proceed with sharing their data.
+Erin Giese drafted a data sharing agreement with Audubon Great Lakes (AGL).
+All bird/anuran PIs signed the agreement, and Giese worked with Todd Redder on providing bird data to AGL.